bobtherobot/backup/README.md

 	cd /scripts/rsync
 	./backup.sh

-By default (without flag/agument) will do whatever needs to be done.
+By default (without flag/argument) will do whatever needs to be done.

-> Backup figures out what needs to be done based on previous backup session by reading the timestamp in "_LAST_X" to see when X was last run, and deciding whtat to do accordingly.
+> Backup figures out what needs to be done based on previous backup session by reading the timestamp in "_LAST_X" to see when X was last run, and deciding what to do accordingly.

 ### Flags